dzakiazhari/daily-payslips-generator/README.md

 # Daily Workers Payslips Generator

-This programme makes pay stubs for daily workers based on the information they enter, and it figures out how much waste pickers get paid based on the weight and type of plastic they gather.
+This program makes pay stubs for daily workers based on the information they enter, and it figures out how much waste pickers get paid based on the weight and type of plastic they gather.

 ## Daily Worker Payslip Generator